 Next, you will need to etch your floor to give the epoxy paint something to grab on to.
 To do this you can either buy a specially formulated floor etcher at a hardware store or make your own with muriatic acid and water.
 Whichever you choose, get on your rubber boots and safety glasses before starting.

-Spray the etching solution onto the floor with a garden sprayer in four-foot by four-foot sections.
+Spray the etching solution onto the floor with a garden sprayer in 4x4 foot sections.
 If the solution is working correctly, it will foam up.
 Let it sit for 10 to 20 minutes, and then scrub with the brush.
 Scrub first in one direction before going in a perpendicular direction.
 Do not let the solution dry as you work.
 Rinse until the water runs clear, and then continue to the next section.
 The floor will look and feel like sandpaper if etching is done correctly.
 Let it dry for at least eight hours, but the longer the better.
 The floor has to be completely dry for the epoxy to adhere properly.

 Step 4 - Paint